The Possible Side Effects of CBD

 One such medication with which you need to practice caution when intending to use CBD along with it is a blood thinner called warfarin.
 There have been reports where taking CBD with this blood thinner has potentially increased the risk of bleeding.

 CBD is also seen to interact with another class of medications used to treat recurrent seizures called antiepileptics.
-A CBD formulation has shown promise against recurrent seizures, but the safety of this cannabinoid gets compromised if it’s used along with prescription antiepileptics.
 By raising the levels of these medicines in your system, CBD tends to worsen their side effects — especially their ability to damage your liver functions.

 Better be safe than sorry!
 We strongly recommend talking to your doctor before trying out a CBD product if you’re on some regular medicines.